 Book Signings Kennebunkport

-MAINE AUTHOR – CHRIS VAN DUSEN AT THE CLASSIC CAR MUSEUM – JULY 15, 2023
+MAINE AUTHOR – CHRIS VAN DUSEN AT THE MAINE CLASSIC CAR MUSEUM – SOLD OUT

-We are so excited to join forces with the Maine Classic Car Museum to invite Maine Author/Illustrator Chris Van Dusen to visit with us at the Museum on Saturday, July 15, 2023.
-Chris will be hanging out among the cool cars at the Museum from 10:00 to 12:00 and to read from one of his many books If I Built a Car!
+We are so excited to join forces with the Maine Classic Car Museum to invite Maine Author/Illustrator Chris Van Dusen back to visit with us at the Museum on Saturday, August 10.
+Chris will be hanging out among the cool cars at the Museum from 10:00 to 12:00 and to read from one of his many books.
 There is no charge for children.
 Adult admission is $12 per person.
 Registration is required.
 Please call the Library (967-2778) to add your name to the list.
-If you have questions, please email mlbgraves@gmail.com or karen@mainecarmuseum.com

 The Maine Classic Car Museum is located at 2564 Portland Road, Arundel.
-Copies of Chris’ books will be available for sale in the Museum store.
+Copies of Van Dusen’s books will be available for sale in the Museum store.
 This program includes a craft to go and treat!

 More About Chris Van Dusen: